Why Everyone Is Obsessed With Crassula Buddha’s Temple and How to Care for It

 Crassula 'Buddha's Temple' near window

 Without enough light, the stacked shape starts stretching and losing its compact temple-like appearance.
 If you notice the plant becoming elongated or leggy, it’s usually asking for more sun.
+You can even shower the light with SANSI Grow Lights if there is less light.

 Watering

 Succulents don’t like constantly moist soil, and Buddha’s Temple is especially sensitive.
 Let the soil dry out completely and then water deeply.
 But ignore it again until the soil is fully dry.
 Never let water sit trapped between the leaves; it may rot.
+Here are the small watering can and mister for succulents.
+Check out Sincengel!

 The Right Soil